 2. Set Up A Good Booth

 Your booth is the first thing that people see.
 Your setup should be at its level best to attract prospective clients to you.
 When setting up the display, use fewer words and more pictures.
+You can make this happen by preparing a digital presentation.
+Rent a LED screen from St. Louis to make your booth visual and attractive.
 Keep in mind that you are not alone in the trade show so pictures will come in handy in capturing the attention of the people.
 Let your display be visible even from a far off distance.

 Ensure that you have a place for people visiting your booth to sit and rest.
 This way you’ll be able to retain customers longer and engage them more on your product and service offerings.

 It’s not just enough to display your products on the booth.
 To be more effective, you should allow your staff to test out the products for your prospective customers.
 Allow your customers to see, touch, taste and try out your products to get a better feel of what you are selling.
 Carry along some extra products to use as demos.

 In addition to that, you can have some free giveaways that will sell your brand more to the clients.
 Stuff such as pens, hats, t-shirts, water bottles, notebooks, key holders, a snack will all go a long way to build a good connection with your customers.

 4. Have Brochures And Business Cards